Smart Export Guarantee Rates UK

 The SEG launched on 1 January 2020 and is a government-backed initiative.

-The SEG requires all UK energy suppliers to pay those who generate low-carbon electricity when they export it back to national grid.
+The SEG requires all UK energy suppliers to pay those who generate low-carbon electricity when they export it back to the national grid.

 This of course includes the electricity generated from domestic solar panels.